xigadee/Microservice/README.md

 ## Introduction

+## Packages

 Xigadee is made up of a number of distinct NuGet packages, which are listed below.
-They are arranged to support distinct part of a Microservice application.
+They support different areas of a Microservice application.

 * [Xigadee](Xigadee.Platform/_Docs/Introduction.md)
 	- This is the core library that is used to create Microservice and serverless based solutions.